Improved exclusion limit for light dark matter from $e^+e^-$ annihilation in NA64

 Motivated by these arguments, in recent years a new alternative hypothesis for the DM nature has been introduced.
 This predicts the existence of sub-GeV light dark matter (LDM) particles, interacting with SM states through a new force in Nature.
 Among the different possibilities, the so-called ``vanilla'' model involves a vector mediator, usually called ``dark photon'' or ``hidden photon'' and denoted as $\Apr$, kinetically mixed with the SM photon.
 LDM particles are produced via real or virtual $\Apr$ decay~\cite{Holdom:1985ag}.
 The effective Lagrangian density for this model, omitting the LDM mass term, is:

 where $F_{\mu\nu}$ and $F^\prime_{\mu\nu}$ are the SM and the dark photon stress tensors, respectively, $J^\mu_{D}$ is the DM current, $g_D \equiv \sqrt{4\pi \alpha_D}$ is the dark gauge coupling, and $m_{\Apr}$ is the dark photon mass.
 Finally, $\varepsilon$ is the kinetic mixing parameter between the dark photon and the SM photon, giving rise to an effective $A^\prime$ coupling to SM charged particles.
 Although the value of the $\varepsilon$ is not predicted by the theory, by making the natural assumption that $g_D \simeq 1$ it is expected that it sits in the interval $\sim 10^{-4} - 10^{-2}$ ($\sim 10^{-6} - 10^{-3}$), if the kinetic mixing is associated to one (two)-loop interactions between the SM and the dark sector~\cite{Essig:2010ye,delAguila:1988jz,ArkaniHamed:2008qp}.
+We incidentally observe that, equivalently, any new SM extension with an extra $U(1)$ generator that includes a contribution to the hypercharge would result in dark photon coupling of this type~\cite{Fayet:1990wx}.
 In this work, we explicitly consider the case $m_\chi < m_\Apr / 2$, where $m_\chi$ is the dark matter particles mass, resulting in an \textit{invisible} decay of the $\Apr$ to LDM particles.
-This scenario offers a predictive target through a combination of the LDM parameters that is capable of reproducing the presently observed DM relic density.
+This scenario offers a predictive target through a combination of the LDM parameters that is capable of reproducing the presently observed DM relic density~\cite{Boehm:2003hm,Fayet:2004bw}.
 This can be effectively parameterized in terms of the dimensionless variable $y$ as follows:

 where the factor $f$ is a dimensionless $O(1)$ quantity that depends on the fine details of the model.

 Experimental searches with accelerators at moderate beam energies (10 GeV -- 100 GeV) have a unique discovery potential in a broad range of the LDM parameter space.
 Currently, the most stringent exclusion limits in case of an invisibly-decaying dark photon have been reported by the NA64 experiment~\cite{NA64:2019imj} for $1$ MeV $\lesssim m_\Apr \lesssim 250$ MeV and by the BaBar experiment~\cite{Lees:2017lec}, for $250$ MeV $\lesssim m_\Apr \lesssim 10$ GeV.
 A complete review of the current efforts and future proposals, the phenomenological studies associated to this field, and the re-interpretation of past experimental data in this context can be found in Refs.~\cite{Essig:2013lka,Alexander:2016aln,Battaglieri:2017aum,Beacham:2019nyx,Fabbrichesi:2020wbt,Filippi:2020kii,Gninenko:2020hbd,Graham:2021ggy}.